1958 Strasbourg

 Organized by the Societe des Amis de la Musique and the city and in connection with the 20th Festival International de Strasbourg with most concerts likely taking place at the Palais des Fêtes.

-From a contemporaneous review
+From contemporaneous reviews

 “Voor het eerst sedert 1937 organiseerde de Franse sektie van de I.S.C.M. het jaarlijkse festival van hedendaagse muziek, dat thans te Straatsburg plaatsvindt.
 Zij werd daartoe gesteund door de Franse staat en door het stadsbestuur.
 De organisatie is voortreffelijk en de vele practische diensten waarmede de gemeente Straatsburg haar gastvrijheid in daden toont, is boven alle lof verheven. …